Liquidity Measures: Net Working Capital, Current Ratio, and Quick Ratio

 Current Ratio of Small Company = 10 / 9 = 1.11

 Whether a current ratio is good or bad depends on the type of business.
-For example, a service company that has little or no inventory would have a current ratio less than 1.5, while a company that carries a lot of inventory would typically have a current ratio greater than 2.
-And if the current ratio is less than 1, then that means that the company does not have enough current assets to pay current liabilities.
-Some real world examples (data accessed 12/1/2008):
+For example, a service company that has little or no inventory would have a current ratio less than 1.5, while a company carrying a lot of inventory would typically have a current ratio exceeding 2.
+And if the current ratio is less than 1, then the company does not have enough current assets to pay current liabilities.
+Some real world examples in 2008 (data accessed 12/1/2008):

-- Intel, a manufacturer of computer chips with a lot of inventory: current ratio = 2.128
+- Intel, a manufacturer of computer chips with a high inventory: current ratio = 2.128

 - Microsoft, a software company with a lot of cash: current ratio = 1.526

 - GM, an auto manufacturer in financial trouble: current ratio = 0.729.
-This current ratio indicates that GM has only about 73 cents of current assets to pay every dollar of current liabilities.
-So if GM doesn't get a government bailout, which it is presently seeking, it may have to declare bankruptcy.
+This current ratio indicates that GM has only about 73¢ of current assets to pay every dollar of current liabilities.
+So GM probably would have gone bankrupt without a government bailout.

 Quick Ratio

-Current assets includes inventory and prepaid expenses, which are relatively illiquid compared to cash, short-term investments, and accounts receivable; hence, a better measure of liquidity for companies with large inventories or prepaid expenses is the quick ratio (aka acid-test ratio, quick asset ratio), which is the same as the current ratio, but without the value of inventory and prepaid expenses in the numerator.
+Current assets includes inventory and prepaid expenses, which are relatively illiquid compared to cash, short-term investments and other marketable securities, and accounts receivable; hence, a better measure of liquidity for companies with large inventories or prepaid expenses is the quick ratio (aka acid-test ratio, quick asset ratio), which is the same as the current ratio, but without the value of inventory and prepaid expenses in the numerator.
+In other words, only assets that can be quickly converted into cash (aka quick assets) are included in the numerator.

 In terms of current assets: